The Firm

 When is a Distributor Protected From Termination As a "Franchisee"?

 Most manufacturers would be surprised to learn that a typical independent distributor, who buys and resells the manufacturer's products, may be protected from termination under state law as a franchisee.
-Twenty-two states have some sort of franchise law on the books, the terms of which do vary considerably.
+Over 20 states have some sort of franchise law on the books, the terms of which do vary considerably.
 Recently an Illinois forklift dealer recovered $1.5 million when an exclusive manufacturer terminated the distributorship without good cause.
 The jury ruled the dealer was a franchisee protected under state law.

 Distributor a Franchisee Under Connecticut Franchise Act